Make Your Bedroom a Natural and Healthy Place to Sleep

 Along with your mattress, your bedding can harbor a lot of dust and other allergens.
 Washing and changing your sheets every week can help get rid of the buildup of dust, dead skin cells, and the sweat and oil we all give off.
-However, hypoallergenic options can reduce your risks even further.
+Dust mite covers are a huge help as well.

 Give Dust Mites Nowhere To Hide

 Dust mites will find a place a hide so don’t give them a place to hide.

 Try changing out your curtain for blinds.
 The more fabrics on show in the bedroom, the more places that dust mites have to hide.

 If you are ever in the market for a new home, or new floors, think about choosing hardwood floors.
 Solid, wipeable surfaces are a lot easier to maintain and give dust mites nowhere to hide.

 There are a few things you can do to positively impact the air quality in your bedroom and the rest of the house.
 For example, we use a humidifier in our room during the winter because our house gets so dry.
 Or maybe your house is the opposite of ours and there is a lot of humidity for those dust mites to hang onto.
 I would then consider getting an air dehumidifier.